 - A new accumulator and orifice/expansion valve will be secured to the mounting bracket.

 - Now that the system is free from debris and reassembled, the technician will need to reintroduce refrigerant into the system.
 Once the system is recharged to the acceptable specification and the correct pressure is set, the technician will remove the machine, replace caps onto each fitting, and continue to run the air conditioner for about 10 minutes to ensure refrigerant is able to circulate throughout the system.

 Why Use an AC Expert?

-Automotive technicians, especially at Sun Devil Auto, have the appropriate education and certifications needed to perform complicated AC services.
-In any given day, a Technician may perform 4 or 5 AC flushes versus the DIYer who may have little to no experience.
+Automotive technicians, especially at Sun Devil Auto, have the appropriate education and certifications to perform complicated AC services.
+On any given day, a Technician may perform 4 or 5 AC flushes versus the DIYer who may have little to no experience.

 Additionally, while DIY recharge kits purchased through auto parts stores may provide a temporary resolution, they are risky.
 If done improperly, you risk major damage to the system leading to costly repairs to reverse any damages.

 When your AC system is not blowing as cold as it should, it’s time for an inspection.
-Bring your vehicle to a Sun Devil Auto where a certified Technician will visually inspect the system and check for any leaks.
+Bring your vehicle to Sun Devil Auto where a certified Technician will visually inspect your A/C system and check for any leaks.
 In some cases, an evacuation and recharge will need to be performed to help locate any leaks that are not identified visually.

 Once complete, the system will be checked to ensure it is cooling at the proper temperature.
 You deserve to be cool and comfortable as you drive whether the temperature is 90 or 120 degrees.
-Visit a Sun Devil Auto today to keep your cool!
+Visit a Sun Devil Auto today to service your A/C system!